 There is an art and curiosity chamber in the castles, also known as the “Chamber of Art and Wonder,” a spot in the big fort that lures every art enthusiast.
 The chamber is located in the Damenstock of Trausnitz Castle, a Bavarian National Museum branch that collects and represents the tradition of the Wittelsbach dukes.

 The Trausnitz Castle is now open to the public, and all visitors are guided through medieval hallways such as the impressive vaulted hall of the Alte Dürnitz.
 It also depicts the castle chapel with its vital sculptural furnishings and the rich dukes’ winged altars.

 Looking for the most satisfying things to do in Landshut, Germany?
 Checking out the captivating Landshut Residence is among the best activities to do while in town.

 It is a museum, residence, and palace to check out.
-To see and explore a castle is a memorable experience and this wonderful city palace offers such a wonderful experience.
+Seeing and exploring a castle is a memorable experience, and this wonderful city palace offers such a wonderful experience.

-Landshut Residence is built due to the request of Duke Ludwig X as he was captivated by the Palazzo del The that was by Giulio Romano during the Duke’s trip in Italy.
+Landshut Residence was built at the request of Duke Ludwig X as he was captivated by the Palazzo del The, which was by Giulio Romano during the Duke’s trip to Italy.

-The construction of his Landshut project, which is the palace began in 1536.
-Today this wonderful palace in lower Bavaria is open to the public to see.
+The construction of his Landshut project, the palace, began in 1536.
+Today, this wonderful palace in lower Bavaria is open to the public.

-Among the best thing to see in the Landshut Residence aside from the palace itself is its lavish event rooms, court kitchen that turned into an exhibit hall and reception, and the inner courtyard or patio.
+Among the best things to see in the Landshut Residence aside from the palace itself are its lavish event rooms, court kitchen that turned into an exhibit hall and reception, and the inner courtyard or patio.

-Theater performances, market fairs, and concert venues were held in the palace patio, while the former Satbels of Marstall is used for various palace exhibitions, receptions, and presentations.
+Theater performances, market fairs, and concert venues were held in the palace patio, while the former Satbels of Marstall were used for various palace exhibitions, receptions, and presentations.